-As at March 31, 2019, the Company had cash of \$355.2 million and working capital of \$321.9 million as compared to cash of \$370.3 million and working capital of \$340.7 million at December 31, 2018.
+As at June 30, 2019, the Company had cash of \$341.3 million and working capital of \$312.4 million as compared to cash of \$370.3 million and working capital of \$340.7 million at December 31, 2018.
 It is anticipated that the Company will have adequate cash available to complete the proposed acquisition of an effective 12.5% ownership interest in POGBV (refer to Proposed Transaction above).

-Under the terms of a farmout agreement completed in 2016 with Maersk, upon a Final Investment Decision ("FID") of the South Lokichar development project (Block 10BB and 13T in Kenya), Maersk may be obligated to carry the Company for an additional amount of up to \$405.0 million dependent upon meeting certain thresholds of resource growth and timing of first oil.
+Under the terms of a farmout agreement completed in 2016 with Maersk (whose interest in the joint venture partnership was subsequently acquired by Total S.A.), upon a Final Investment Decision ("FID") of the South Lokichar development project (Block 10BB and 13T in Kenya), Total S.A. may be obligated to carry the Company for an additional amount of up to \$405.0 million dependent upon meeting certain thresholds of resource growth and timing of first oil.
 To date, a receivable has not been recorded in the Company's financial statements given uncertainty surrounding both resource growth and timing to first oil.

-Until detailed engineering is completed, and a final South Lokichar Basin development and financing plan is approved, the Company will continue to assess the sufficiency of its capital resources.
+Until final South Lokichar Basin development and financing plan is approved, the Company will continue to assess the sufficiency of its capital resources.
 The Company's current working capital position may not provide it with sufficient capital resources to complete development activities being considered in the South Lokichar Basin (Kenya).